Ionic Vs. React Native – Which Framework Is Better for Cross-Platform Mobile App Development?

 One of the strongest points making React Native the widely used and widely preferred cross-platform app development framework is because it allows developers to write modules in Objective-C, Swift, or Java Language whenever they need.
-Additionally, due to the native modules and libraries in React Native Apps, it becomes easier to handle computationally heavy programs like image editing or video processing.
+Additionally, due to the native modules and libraries to React Native Apps, it becomes easier to handle computationally heavy programs like image editing or video processing.

-Based on Performance and Running Code
+Based on the Performance and Running Code

 React Native – Interpretation with the Native APIs